 We’re not talking about Christmas shopping here — this refers to financial gifts you may give to loved ones.
-Currently, the tax law allows for an annual exemption of $15,000 gift per person.
-A financial gift can be a straight gift of cash, or it can mean college expenses being paid directly to the institution, a deposit into a 529 college savings plan, or even forgiveness on an outstanding loan.
-Gifts must be given in plenty of time before January, meaning that checks must clear the bank by December 31, 2020 in order to qualify for this exemption.
-I have indeed heard of court cases in which recipients didn’t cash their checks until January, thereby making the gift questionable — don’t let this happen to you.
+Currently, the tax law allows for an annual exemption of a $16,000 gift per person.
+A financial gift can be a straight cash payment, or it can mean college expenses being paid directly to the institution, a deposit into a 529 college savings plan, or even forgiveness on an outstanding personal loan.
+Gifts must be given in plenty of time before January, meaning that checks must clear the bank by December 31, 2022 in order to qualify for this exemption.
+I have indeed heard of court cases in which recipients didn’t cash their checks until January, thereby making the timing of the gift questionable — don’t let this happen to you.

 Consider Charitable Giving

-Recent changes to the tax law raised the standard deduction to $12,400 per individual or $24,800 for a couple.
-For some, this is good news, but if you’re used to itemizing deductions for charitable donations and other expenses, this may not be favorable — you would have to give more than the standard deduction to see any benefit in your tax return.
+Recent changes to the tax law raised the standard deduction to $12,950 per individual or $25,900 for a couple.
+For some, this is good news, but if in the past you’ve itemized deductions for charitable donations and other expenses, this may not be favorable — your total of mortgage interest, real estate taxes paid, and charitable contributions would have to be more than the standard deduction to see any benefit on your tax return.
 This disincentivizes giving, which has had negative impacts for a lot of organizations.

 There are ways to make your donations count, however.
 First, you can contribute to a Donor-advised Fund (DaF).
-This arrangement allows you to prepay for donations for several coming years, then advise the account manager when and how much to distribute to the organizations of your choice.
+This arrangement allows you to prepay for donations for several years ahead of time, then advise the account manager when and how much to distribute to the organizations of your choice.
 Prepaying allows you to surpass the standard deduction, so you can write off the donation but still provide steady levels of donations for the next few years.
-For example, if you wish to donate $10,000 to a charity, this doesn’t exceed the standard deduction.
-But if you paid for two years at a time — $20,000 — into a DaF, you could request to distribute $10,000 this year and $10,000 next year, and you can write off the entire $20,000 for the 2020 tax year.
+For example, if you wish to donate $10,000 to a charity, and your other itemized deductions do not exceed $2,950 (for singles), this doesn’t exceed the standard deduction.
+But if you paid for two years at a time — $20,000 — into a DaF, you could request to distribute $10,000 this year and $10,000 next year, and you can write off the entire $20,000 for the 2022 tax year.